Legacy5234/IUO-PCF-Clinic-Management-System/README.md

 - Based on availability and dosage, drugs are dispensed and the action logged.
 - Pharmacists can manage inventory and update dispensation status.

+### 7. 🌐 Deployment
+- App is hosted on Railway.app with PostgreSQL backend.
+- Environment variables, media/static files, and database migrations are managed via CI/CD practices.

 ---

 ## 🌟 System Benefits